Custom Dictionaries Translation Services Word Databases

 In Play: If you travel about Vermont, New Hampshire and Maine, you are apt to hear sentiments expressed like this: "I hear that the alphaDictionary Good Words are a corker of a word-of-the-day series."
 Well, that's the way we dream of it.
 "That story you told about climbing Mt.
 Everest was really a corker—whether it was true or not."

 Word History: The word cork came to English from Spanish corcho "cork", the Spanish descendant of Latin quercus "oak".
-Quercus is a descendant of PIE *perkwu-/*porkwu- "oak" in which the [p] became [kw] under the influence of the [kw] in the following syllable.
-Since PIE [p] became [f] in Germanic languages, we would expect descendants of this same root in these languages containing firh- and forh- in them, which points the finger to the ancestors of English fir and forest, assuming the [h] disappears everywhere in English except in initial position.
+Quercus is a descendant of PIE *perkwu-/*porkwu- "oak", in which the [p] became [kw] under the influence of the [kw] in the following syllable.
+Since PIE [p] became [f] in Germanic languages, we would expect descendants of this same root in these languages to look like firh-, which points the finger to the ancestor of English fir.
+The regional use of this word, as in a corker of a day, came from the world of baseball.
+A corker in the 1860s was a hit that flew from the bat like the cork from a champagne bottle, usually a home run.
+A released champagne cork even gives a pop like a bat hitting the ball.

 Dr. Goodword, alphaDictionary.com